drheitor/drheitor.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.geology.lu.se/heitor-ernandes'>Postdoc</a> at Lunds Universitet.
+subtitle: <a href='https://www.geology.lu.se/heitor-ernandes'>Postdoc</a> at CAMK - PAN.

 profile:
   align: right